 The Rise of The Hunger Games and the Dystopian Genre

 If you still don’t know, The Hunger Games Trilogy is a three-book series about the 16-year old Katniss, who volunteers to take her younger sister’s place in the 74th Hunger Games.
 Taking place in a futuristic dystopian country called Panem, 24 tributes are reaped to participate in the annual fight-to-the-death competition on live TV, until one victor remains.
 You probably have at least seen the films starring Jennifer Lawrence, which in total – with four movies spanning from 2012 to 2015 – have grossed over almost three billion dollars worldwide.
-The movies do the books immense justice, which is a rare thing in book-to-movie adaptations.
 The Hunger Games was especially praised for its realistic socio-political themes, world-building, and how it dealt with poverty, war and revolution, grounding it in typical dystopian fiction of the time.